jumpinjackie/forge-e33-mod/design/BLACK.md

 B
 Sorcery - Gradient
 Target opponent reveals their hand.
 You choose either an Expeditioner card or a noncreature, nonland card from it.
 That player discards that card.
+---
+What are you talking about?
+What's my fault?!
+What is this?!
 ```

 [card implementation](../custom/cards/m/maelles_nightmare.txt)